-Applications for the Teen Advisory Council and Teen Gallery Assistant positions are open NOW through May 10th.
-Click below for more information on each program.
+Applications for the Teen Gallery Assistant positions are NOW CLOSED.
+Please check back later for upcoming opportunities.

 Are you a high school student?
 Then we are looking for you!
 See what the Minnesota Historical Society has to offer.
 Even when applications are closed, you can still learn more about our high school internship program, our Teen Advisory Council and other opportunities, too.